anwather/ALZ-CodeDeployment/CustomPolicyDeployment.md

 ```
 5. Create the assignment definition parameter file.
 - This file can easily be done by using the VS Code ARM Tools extension and creating a parameter file from the assignment definition file.
+- The parameter file should have the same name as the assignment file.
-- To deploy the a subscription you should create a folder in the assignments folder under the management group where the subscription is and give it the same name as the subscription id.
+- To deploy to a subscription you should create a folder in the assignments folder under the management group where the subscription is and give it the same name as the subscription id.
+Note - the deployment uses **mrt** as the top level management group as an example.

 e.g.
 ```